 Training and Safety

-Dr. Chau has the required license for provision of intravenous sedation in the office and has certification in ACLS (Advanced Cardiac Life Support) and PALS (Pediatric Advanced Life Support).
-During his residency in oral and maxillofacial surgery, Dr. Chau received extensive hands-on training in the Department of Anesthesiology.
-This training included provision of IV sedation and general anesthesia, airway management and intubation techniques.
-His staff has certification in CPR, and the assistants have certification by DAANCE (Dental Anesthesia Assistant National Certification Exam) in the United States and by CDAAC (Canadian Dental Anesthesia Assistant) to assist in IV sedation monitoring and recovery.
+All staff have certification in CPR, and the clinical staff have certification by DAANCE (Dental Anesthesia Assistant National Certification Exam) in the United States and by CDAAC (Canadian Dental Anesthesia Assistant) to assist in IV sedation monitoring and recovery.
 In addition, Richmond Oral and Facial Surgery meets or exceeds the requirements by the College of Dental Surgeons of BC for provision of deep sedation in a non-hospital facility.